epfl-cs358/2024sp-exoskeleton/README.md

     - b.
 Bowden cables guides wrist
     - c.
 Forearm top holder

-11. Adjust the length of the Bowden cables in a way they fit to the placement of the motors.
+11. Adjust the length of the Bowden cables in a way that they fit the placement of the motors.

 12. Secure the Bowden cables by placing screws in threads of:
     - a.
 Bowden cable guides hand